-THE UNIVERSITY'S COMMITMENT
+THE UNIVERSITY'S ASSURANCE OF FINANCIAL SUPPORT

-The University of Toronto is committed to the principle that students who are offered admission will have the financial support necessary to allow them to enter and complete their program.
-The commitment is based on the assumption that Canadian citizens/permanent residents will first access the government aid for which they are eligible.
+The University of Toronto is unique among Canadian universities in providing assurance that students who are offered admission will have the financial support necessary to allow them to enter and complete their program.
+This assurance is based on the assumption that Canadian citizens/permanent residents will first access the government aid for which they are eligible.
 Financial need is assessed based on the Ontario Student Assistance Program (OSAP), because OSAP provides a uniform method of assessing student need.
 For students who are assessed by OSAP (or by another Canadian provincial government financial aid program) as requiring maximum assistance, and whose assessed need is not fully covered by government aid, the university will ensure that the full need is met.